civol/HDLRuby/README.md

 entry(<pattern>) <block>
 ```

-Where `pattern` is a string describing the pattern to match for the entry, and `block` is a procedure block describing the actions (some HDLRuby code) that are performed when the entry matches.
+Where `pattern` is a string describing the pattern to match the entry, and `block` is a procedure block describing the actions (some HDLRuby code) that are performed when the entry matches.
 The string describing the pattern can include `0` and `1` characters for specifying a specific value for the corresponding bit, or any alphabetical character for specifying a field in the pattern.
 The fields in the pattern can then be used by name in the block describing the action.
 When a letter is used several times within a pattern, the corresponding bits are concatenated and are used as a signal multi-bit signal in the block.

 For example, the following code describes a decoder for signal `ir` with two entries, the first one computing the sum of fields `x` and `y` and assigning the result to signal `s` and the second one computing the sum of fields `x` `y` and `z` and assigning the result to signal `s`: